Weyaaron/nvim-training/docs/architecture.md

 - tags: These are short strings that can be used to filter tasks.
 A list is available in the Readme.
 - desc: This is string is used in the UI to display the goal of the task.
 Changing it during prepare is encouraged.

 Dependencies between tasks are discouraged.
-However, there are some use-cases for task dependencies.
-A task may implement the functions previous and next that ensure that tasks are run in a particular order relative to other tasks.
-An implementation should return a module that implements a task.
-Implementing either is fine.
+Each task is responsible for altering the environment to ensure that the user is able to complete the task.
+Cleaning up after a task is not required, but encouraged.